Prosecutorial Performance Indicators

 - Melissa Nelson, State Attorney since 2017

-Office of the State Attorney for the 13th Judicial Circuit
+Office of the State Attorney, 13th Judicial Circuit

 - Serving Hillsborough County, 1.4 million residents